MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Get-Item.md

 ### System.IO.FileInfo

-The cmdlet outputs this type when accessing the Filesystem drives.
+The cmdlet outputs these types when accessing the Filesystem drives.

 ### System.Management.Automation.FunctionInfo

 ### System.Management.Automation.FilterInfo

-The cmdlet outputs this type when accessing the `Function:` drives.
+The cmdlet outputs these types when accessing the `Function:` drives.

 ### Microsoft.Win32.RegistryKey